michaelwlt/betterdocs/content/about-us/businessmodel.md

 ## Our Core Principles

 ### Community-First Approach
-- "Pay what you want" model with a minimal 2€ monthly contribution
+- "Pay what you want" model with a no minimum contribution
 - No premium tiers or hidden costs - everyone gets full access
 - Community donations support ongoing operations
 - Transparent communication about costs and challenges